awwx/meteor-obj/README.md

 To avoid this confusion, input properties with a value of `undefined` are treated specially: rather than the key being added to the result, instead the key isn’t added at all, or it is deleted if it is already present.
+“A key with a value of undefined” is treated as if it meant “an object with that key absent”.

+This may sound strange at first, but it fits in with how `stringify` omits keys with `undefined` values, and it also preserves the rule that later keys override earlier ones.
+Thus it is the best choice for passing objects to Meteor methods which are sent between the client and server.

-What this means in practice is that if you stringify and then parse the object returned by `obj` (as what happens if the object is sent between the client and server back), you’ll get the same object as the original object:
+All put together, what this means is that if you stringify and then parse the object returned by `obj` (as what happens if the object is sent between the client and server), you’ll get the same object as the original object:

 ```
 > obj("a", 1, "b", undefined, "c", 2)